OwenMaine/Betanalysis/README.md

-# Betanalysis
+# PitchPerfect
-Predict football outcomes using predetermined metrics The applications intent is to predict probable goal range and corner in football matches, It uses logisticregression and decision tree classifiers in making these predictions, The app is in no way perfect or intend to accurately predict match outcomes,
+Predict football outcomes using predetermined metrics, The applications intent is to predict probable goal range and corner in football matches, It uses logisticregression and decision tree classifiers in making these predictions, The app is in no way perfect or intend to accurately predict match outcomes,